Shard polytopes: Concluding remarks and further directions

 \begin{proof} The proof is identical to that of \cref{prop:shardPolytopeBasis}.
 Namely, the number of shards is the dimension of the type cone of~$\HA$.
 To see that~$(\polytope{P}_\shard)_{\shard \in \shards}$ is linearly independent, observe that the forcing minimal non-zero coefficient in a linear dependence is carried by a single shard, since the forcing relation on shards is acyclic. \end{proof}

-This yields in particular the following relevant basis in type~$B$, answering a question raised in~\cite{ArdilaCastilloEurPostnikov}.
+For instance, the Cambrian associahedra~$\big( \Asso[\arc] \big)_{\arc \in \arcs_n}$ and the shard polytopes~$\big( \shardPolytope \big)_{\arc \in \arcs_n}$ form two linear bases of the virtual deformed permutahedra, as mentioned in \cref{prop:main9,prop:shardPolytopeBasis}.
+Similarly, this yields the following relevant basis in type~$B$, answering a question raised in~\cite{ArdilaCastilloEurPostnikov} as mentioned in \cref{prop:main15}.
 The problem of finding an explicit natural basis remains open for the type cones of Coxeter permutahedra beyond types~$A$ and~$B$.